sage-code/.github/profile/contribute.md

 ## 3. Repository Structure

-As a contributor you can clone specific project repositories as needed.
-Some repositories are not designed for cloning, there is no point to clone because we accept no PRs for these.
-Before cloning any repository read the instructions (README.md file).
-Watch the activity reports and follow the news channels.
+As a contributor you can clone a repository.
+Some of our repositories are not designed for cloning, there is no point to clone because we accept no PRs for these.
+Before cloning a repository, read t,he instructons (README.md file).
 Stay informed and talk before you act.

 ```text
 ~/sagecode